 A masterful tale of estrangement, abuse and victimization that draws extreme empathy from its central performances.
 Chief among them is star Ellen Barkin, who gives the female performance of the year.
-First-time director Sam Levinson also gets great ensemble turns from Thomas Haden Church, Demi Moore and the incomparable Ellen Burstyn.
+First-time director Sam Levinson also gets great ensemble turns from Thomas Haden Church, Demi Moore and the incomparable Ellen Burstyn."Breaking Dawn"

 I'm not about to make any sweeping claims about the aesthetic mastery of the fourth entry in the "The Twilight Saga," clumsily subtitled "Breaking Dawn Part 1," and unquestionably conceived with the same glossy and thematically conservative mindset that made the books into a teeny bopper hit.
 However, those familiar with the series know that the shit really hits the fan in this one, and to see it happen temporarily clears away some of the series' more obnoxious qualities.

 Condon's penultimate "Twilight" movie boasts the best acting in the series so far; Condon builds the romance, adds wit and some light laughs.

 Whereas the first movie used these beloved penguins to get at something deeper about religion and politics, the sequel suffers under the weight of its own empty seriousness.
 A subplot featuring some upwardly mobile shrimp (voiced by Brad Pitt and Matt Damon) is a welcome and intriguing addition to the proceedings, but its conclusion is never fully justified within the overall framework of their tuxedo-ed counterparts.

 Actor Joshua Leonard has shown his ability to navigate adeptly in front of the camera.
 But his first foray into directing shows an uneasy grasp on the material, as the film oscillates unconvincingly between domestic drama and dark comedy.
 The central couple is strong and believable, but the rest falls prey to the film’s inability to define its guiding tone.